zowe/docs-site/docs/troubleshoot/troubleshoot-diagnostics.md

 # Capturing diagnostics to assist problem determination

 To help Zowe&trade; Open Community effectively troubleshoot Zowe, a shell script `zowe-support.sh` captures diagnostics data that is required for successful problem determination.
 By running the shell script on your z/OS environment, you receive a set of output files, which contain all relevant diagnostics data necessary to start a troubleshooting process.
 You can find the `zowe-support.sh` script in the `<INSTANCE_DIRECTORY>/bin` directory.
-To determine the `<INSTANCE_DIRECTORY>` for a Zowe started task open the `JESJCL` step in the `ZWESVSTC` task and navigate to the line including `//STARTING EXEC ZWESVSTC,INSTANCE=`.
+To determine the `<INSTANCE_DIRECTORY>` for a Zowe started task, open the `JESJCL` step in the `ZWESVSTC` task and navigate to the line including `//STARTING EXEC ZWESVSTC,INSTANCE=`.
 The `<INSTANCE_DIRECTORY>/bin/zowe-support.sh` script captures the following data:

  - Started task output
     - Zowe server started task